 Projected Quantity = Actual Quantity + Ordered Quantity + Indented Quantity + Planned Quantity - Reserved Quantity - Reserved for Production - Reserved for Subcontract

+The projected inventory is used by the planning system to monitor the reorder point and to determine the reorder quantity.
 This is incredibly useful for planning and monitoring your Inventory, and maintaining safety stock levels (in case of an unexpected surge in demand).

 Stock Balance Report

 The Stock Balance Report is useful when you need to check and analyze the Stock Balance of an Item on any given date.
 It pulls all its data from Stock Ledger Entries.
 Along with an Item’s stock levels, you also get its valuation in this Report, along with the In and Out Quantities for said Item!

 Akin to using a virtual time machine, you can go back and study your stock balance as and when changes take place.